 ADA Title II Transition Plan

-Title II of the Americans with Disabilities Act requires a Transition Plan to ensure program accessibility for people with disabilities.
+Title II of the Americans with Disabilities Act requires a Transition Plan to verify program accessibility for people with disabilities.

 Who needs a Transition Plan

 Title II of the ADA applies to state and local governments responsible for protecting individuals with disabilities from discrimination in the services, programs, and activities they provide.
 All departments, agencies, and special districts of state or local government, as well as colleges and universities that receive any public funding, are subject to Title II requirements and Section 504 of the Rehabilitation Act of 1973 also applies to these government and publicly funded entities.